Big ideas start here

 Dr Amanda Barnard's work is increasing our understanding of structure/property relationships at the nanoscale, and addresses issues of sustainability that underpin a range of emerging technologies.

-Dr Sharon Bishop-Hurley is a molecular biologist with CSIRO Livestock Industries based at the Queensland Bioscience Precinct in St Lucia, Brisbane.
+Dr Sharon Bishop-Hurley is a Research Scientist with CSIRO Animal, Food and Health Sciences, and is based at the Queensland Biosciences Precinct, St. Lucia, Brisbane.

 Dr Susan Blackburn is recognised internationally for her research and expertise in microalgal diversity, life cycles, ecophysiology, population dynamics, harmful algal blooms, culturing, and bioapplications.